Frequently Asked Questions

 Just make sure they are in a safe, private, and confidential space.
 I will not hold sessions when a client is driving or with other people in the room.

 • Every teen is unique, so the exact number of sessions can differ based on their specific needs.
-Progress depends on their individual goals, how often they attend sessions, and how motivated they are to work on things outside of therapy.
+Progress depends on individual goals, how often they attend sessions, and how motivated they are to work on things outside of therapy.

 Questions to Ask Your Insurance Provider